Kitchener, Ontario: Government

 districts), and a mayor.
 Council is responsible for policy and decision making, monitoring the operation and performance of the city, analyzing and approving budgets and determining spending priorities.
 The residents of each ward vote for one person to be their city councillor; their voice and representative on city council.
 Municipal elections are held every four years in late October.

 Kitchener was part of Waterloo County until 1973 when amalgamation created the Regional Municipality of Waterloo.
 The region handles many services, including fire, police, waste management, community health, transit, recreation, planning, roads and social services.

 Kitchener residents elect four councillors at large to sit with the mayor on the Regional council.

 The mayor of Kitchener is Berry Vrbanovic, who was elected to his first term in October 2014.
 See Kitchener City Council for a complete list of councillors.

 In 1976, residents of Kitchener voted almost 2:1 in favour of a ward system.
 The first municipal election held under the ward system occurred in 1978.
 In 2010, the city underwent a ward boundary review.
 A consultant proposed boundaries for a 10-ward system for the 2010 municipal election, adding 4 additional councillors and wards to replace the previous 6-ward system.

-The Member of Provincial Parliament (MPP) for Kitchener Centre is Laura Mae Lindo.
+The Member of Provincial Parliament (MPP) for Kitchener Centre is Aislinn Clancy.
 Other MPPs include Mike Harris Jr. (Kitchener-Conestoga) and Catherine Fife (Kitchener–Waterloo) who both represent small portions of the city in addition to adjacent areas.
-The federal Members of Parliament (MPs) are as follows: Mike Morrice (Kitchener Centre), Tim Louis (Kitchener-Conestoga), Valerie Bradford (Kitchener South—Hespeler) and The Hon.
-Bardish Chagger (Waterloo).
+The federal Members of Parliament (MPs) are as follows: Kelly DeRidder (Kitchener Centre), Tim Louis (Kitchener-Conestoga), and Matt Strauss (Kitchener South—Hespeler).